MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 ### When to use synchronous vs asynchronous requests

-Make synchronous request if the travel mode is driving, walking or transit and:
+Make synchronous request if the travel mode is driving or walking and:

-* The total number of origins-destinations pairs is less than or equal to 2,500 for Basic or 10,000 for Enterprise Bing Maps accounts and no start time is specified when travel mode is driving or less than or equal to 650 for all Bing Maps accounts when travel mode is walking or transit.
+* The total number of origins-destinations pairs is less than or equal to 2,500 for Basic or 10,000 for Enterprise Bing Maps accounts and no start time is specified when travel mode is driving or less than or equal to 650 for all Bing Maps accounts when travel mode is walking.

 &nbsp;&nbsp;&nbsp;&nbsp;**or**